Last updated: 22 October at 12.01am

 - at a post office, credit union or bank

-- eating and drinking at a restaurant or café - wear one until you get to your table and when you are leaving
+- eating and drinking at a restaurant or café

 - getting medical or dental treatment